Leo2452/google-guide/README.md

 #About me

-This is an abuot me project.
+This is an about me project.